SmartFlower: Characteristics, Price and Models

-The SmartFlower POP+ presented very similar technical characteristics as the SmartFlower POP, and an equivalent power (2.31 kWc) for the same annual production.
-Unfortunately, just like the standard SmartFlower, these models are also currently unavailable across Europe.
+The SmartFlower POP+ presented very similar technical characteristics as the SmartFlower POP, and equivalent power (2.31 kWc) for the same annual production.

 Using a SmartFlower to charge an electric car

-That’s right!
-This was made possible thanks to the SmartFlower POP-e, a model which came with a power station for electric cars integrated in its base.
+This was made possible thanks to the SmartFlower POP-e, a model which came with a power station for electric cars integrated into its base.